Skip to content

 REST API

-EMQX exposes an HTTP management API designed following OpenAPI (Swagger) 3.0 specification.
+EMQX exposes an HTTP management API designed following the OpenAPI (Swagger) 3.0 specification.

-The section introduces how to work with EMQX REST API.
+This section introduces how to work with the EMQX REST API.

 Basic Path